An Introduction To

 Comprehensive CFD Software

-- These CFD solvers have been developed a wide varieties of complex flows like turbulent , multiphase and combustion etc.
+- In the last four decades, CFD solvers have been developed for a wide variety of complex flows like turbulent, multiphase and combustion etc.

 - Many industries have compared their plant (practical) data with CFD results